 A bridal shower is simply a great opportunity for the bride to have fun with her closest family and friends.

-Most bridal showers involve delicious food & drinks, games, gifts and lots of laughs.
+Most bridal showers involve delicious food & drinks, games, gifts, music, and lots of laughs.

 As the name implies, the general purpose of this party is to “shower” the bride-to-be with gifts and love.

 What is the order of events at a bridal shower?